ashutoshbw/headless-calendar/README.md

 # Headless Calendar

 A tiny modern tool to help you make calendar UI easily.
+It's goal is keep itself away as much as possible so that you can focus on the UI more.

 ## Getting Started